gvwilson/thirdbit/src/fiction/bear/index.md

 Then last night some troll comes along by my room and drags me out from bed and, and strips me for naked and ties me up like a hog for market and, and…"

-"…and hangs him from a lamp post down by the market," Bortja finished.
+"…and hangs you from a lamp post down by the market," Bortje finished.
 "But that's not all, is it?"

 "No sir," the bricksmith said.